Subacute sclerosing panencephalitis: Is there something different in the younger children?

 Yilmaz D., Aydin O. F., Senbil N., Yuksel D.

-• Keywords: subacute sclerosing panencephalitis, infancy, clinical course, prognosis, MEASLES INFECTION, INOSIPLEX, FEATURES, VACCINE, DISEASE, ONSET, SSPE
+• Anahtar Kelimeler: subacute sclerosing panencephalitis, infancy, clinical course, prognosis, MEASLES INFECTION, INOSIPLEX, FEATURES, VACCINE, DISEASE, ONSET, SSPE

 Subacute sclerosing panencephalitis is a rare, slow viral infection caused by a defective measles virus.
 Although it is a rare disease, it is still important in developing countries.
 The onset is generally between the ages of 5-15 years.
 We reported the clinical and laboratory profile and nature of 9 patients under the age of 4 years with SSPE.
 Although it is known that a few patients with SSPE have an acute and rapidly fulminating course, in this study rate of progression was rapidly progressive in 6 patients and progressive in 3 of them on admission.
 Unfortunately, 4 of them were lost to follow up because of address and/or telephone number alterations.
 Although the number of patients in this study is not sufficient, we suggest that SSPE patients under the age of 4 years have a poor prognosis as a result of progressive or rapidly progressive course despite medical treatment. (c) 2006 Elsevier B.V.
 All rights reserved.